 Women mourn for seven soldiers from the Badr Brigade of the Hashd al-Shaab militia in Baghdad.
 The soldiers died fighting ISIS two months before and were found in the outskirts of Tikrit, after the area was retaken from ISIS by Iraqi forces.
 Saturday, April 11, 2015.

-A Hashd al-Shaabi soldier stands in Wadi Al-Salaam Cemetery in Najaf, Iraq.
+A Hashd al-Shaabi soldier wipes the sweat from his forehead in Wadi Al-Salaam Cemetery in Najaf, Iraq.
 Hundreds of Iraqi Shiite soldiers who were killed fighting ISIS during The Battle for Tikrit were taken to Wadi-al-Salaam to be buried.
 April 8, 2015.
 Najaf, Iraq.

 A Hashd al-Shaabi soldier kisses the entrance of the al-Askari Mosque in the Iraqi city of Samarra, about 60 km south of Tikrit.
 The mosque and it's famous golden dome is one of Iraq's most significant Shiite shrines that was heavily damaged in an explosion in 2006 that caused widespread protests and sectarian violence.
 The majority of central Tikrit is now under government control after Iraqi forces recently recaptured it from ISIS.
 April 2, 2015